Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 ***President Arthur Sartori***

 In the end, Sartori was woken at about 4:30am.
 As always, it took him a confused moment to get his brain into gear.
-A dream about playing football - not an unpleasant one, but strange in the way of all dreams - slipped into forgotten oblivion, but just for a second he found himself disoriented and wondering how the hell he’d gone from the field to… here…
+A dream about playing football - not an unpleasant one, but strange in the way of all dreams - slipped into forgotten oblivion, but just for a second he found himself disoriented and wondering how the hell he’d gone from the field to... here...

 Then whatever slumbering part of his brain was taking longer to catch up finally fizzed into life and he was awake.
 He blinked at the alarm clock by his bed, registered the time, then turned his attention to the door.